Philanthropy Through Recession

 Economic Background

-Although philanthropy is resilient through economic cycles, one form of giving has shown an ability to hold ground, especially during short term shocks to the economy: donor-advised funds (DAFs).
-In 2020, with the COVID-19 pandemic raging and social justice movements taking to the streets, giving from donor advised funds increased by 27%.
-Not only did this form of giving increase, but it flexed even more than overall giving to the areas of the philanthropic sector most in need of resources.
+Although philanthropy is generally resilient through economic cycles, one form of giving has shown itself to be particularly so: individual giving through donor- advised funds (DAFs).
+In 2020, as givers responded to the COVID-19 pandemic and social justice movements, giving from donor-advised funds increased by 27% with particularly strong impact in specific subsectors.
 For example, Human Services giving was up 79% from DAFs compared to an overall increase of 9.7%; Societal Benefit was up by 51%; and Health up by 54.2% (National Philanthropic Trust, 2021).
+During the more protracted downturn of The Great Recession, giving from DAFs decreased by 7%, but that was significantly less than the contributions to DAFs that year, which decreased by 25%.
+DAF giving also rebounded quickly in 2010 (National Philanthropic Trust, 2020.
+Giving USA, 2021).

 A Few Tips for Making the Most of DAFs

-- DAF donors are intentional givers.
-If a charity has DAF donors recognize them for who they are, inform them of your impact, and look to increase their giving.
+- DAF donors are intentional If a charity has DAF donors recognize them for who they are, inform them of your impact, and look to increase their giving.

 - Plan for the long term.
 Given a long enough horizon, nonprofits will experience every economic cycle at least once.
 The organizations that successfully weather storms look farther than next week or even next year.
 Short-term adjustments are crucial for surviving economic uncertainty, but to thrive, you need to be prepared for the long-term shifts that will affect your organization.
+This data-driven approach also helps keep you from organizational inertia.
+You prune processes that are no longer serving you, even though that is the way it has always been done.

 - Create a foundation for the future.
 Learn more in this Cost Containment Guide for Nonprofit Finance Teams.